timgates42/SoundScrape/README.md

 Finds the original mp3 of a mix and grabs that (with tags and album art) if it can, or else just gets the raw m4a stream.

-Mixcloud currently only takes an invidiual mix.
+Mixcloud currently only takes an individual mix.
 Capacity for a whole artist's profile due shortly.

 ```bash
 soundscrape https://www.mixcloud.com/corenewsuploads/flume-essential-mix-2015-10-03/ -of